 Do It yourself (ATO)

-Backpackerbuddy has been around long enough to develop a robust web access for preparation and lodging, but it still requires some paper to prep, sign and file along with the online forms.
-They charge up to $495 for an accelerated filing (about half for normal), plus 10 to 18 percent of your refund, and a 10 percent Goods and Services Tax.
+Backpackerbuddy has been around long enough to develop robust web access for preparation and lodging, but it still requires some paper to prep, sign and file along with the online forms.
+They charge up to $495 for an accelerated filing (about half for normal), plus 10% to 18% of your refund, and a 10% Goods and Services Tax.
 Backpackerbuddy is relatively easy to use, but operates in only one language (English).
 They do, however, add email customer support to the standard telephone approach.